xeitojs/xeito.dev/docs/essentials/template-syntax.md

 html`<button onclick=${this.handleClick}>Click Me</button>`;
 ```

-The event listener will be added to the element/component and will be removed when the element/component is removed from the DOM.
+The event listener will be added to the component and will be removed when the component is removed from the DOM.

 We'll see more about event listeners and how to use them in the [Event Handling](./event-handling.md) section.